microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/06_Bonus_Evaluations.md

 ![Manual evaluation.](../../img/manual-evaluation.png)

 How do you decide whether the response deserves a **thumbs up** or **thumbs down**?
-That's completely up to you!
 When deciding whether to give a thumbs up or thumbs down, think about whether the output met your expectations.
 A **thumbs up** means the response was accurate, relevant, clear, and genuinely helpful—it gave you the information or result you were looking for.
 A **thumbs down** means the response fell short in some way, such as being incorrect, incomplete, confusing, off-topic, or not useful for your task.

 In short, ask yourself: **Did the output do what I needed it to?
 If yes, choose thumbs up; if not, choose thumbs down.**